TROG111/Recipes/README.md

 # Recipes
 LUA application for DU which displays recipes and ingredients.
 Requires 11 databanks, 3 screens (recommend m size), 3 Programme Boards.

 This LUA suite of applications provides a list of all DU recipes, displays their details and a list of their required ingredients.
-For each ingredient, the application displays the number of items required and (if you have a databank containing your container/stores information) the quantity of the relevant stock you have in store.
-Recipes can be filtered by All / Elements / Condumables / Parts.
+For each ingredient, the application displays the number of items required and (if you have named your factory containers and mapped these to the corresponding ingredient name - see instructions below) the quantity of the relevant stock you have in store.
+Recipes can be filtered by All / Elements / Condumables / Parts / a user defined search field.
 Clicking on an ingredient for a recipe will display the details of that ingredient in the 2nd screen, along with a list of its ingredients (requirement number and stock).
 A third screen displays the total ore quantities (for each ore type) needed to manufacture the recipe selected and an estimate cost (this is based on manual entry of the current market prices for each ore).
+Third 3rd screen can also display the proficiency talents needed to manufacture the recipe and the industry schematics needed (and also idenfies if you have any of these in your current factory industries)

+# Latest Version

+The latest support version is 1_3_0

 # Installation:
 (it is very important that you link all databanks in the correct order for each PB, therefor I suggest arranging the databanks in the following order: a group of 8 databanks - the database, a single databank - the menu databank, another single databank - the comms databank, a final databank - the stores databank: if you dont have a stores databank in your factory simply use an another empty database).